mars-project/mars/docs/source/learn/xgboost.rst

 for more information.

-On the other hand, if you are using Mars on a cluster, make sure XGBoost is installed on every worker.
+On the other hand, if you are using Mars on a cluster, make sure XGBoost is installed on each worker.

 Prepare data
 ------------